 With Cairn coming from the same stable as Hunt wheels, there’s naturally a good set of hoops for the job.
-We’d have preferred grippier tyres, though, with the Vittoria Terreno Dry tyres less optimum when things aren’t, well, dry.
+We’d have preferred grippier tyres, though, because the Vittoria Terreno Dry tyres are inadequate when things aren’t, well, dry.

-There’s a 650b/dropper version of the Cairn if you’re after more off-road grunt.
+There’s a version of the Cairn with 650b wheels and a dropper post if you’re after more off-road grunt.

 Cannondale Topstone Neo Carbon 1 Lefty